PhilipSCA/philanderson-co-uk/james/learning/biology.md

 Skin cell - Animal, epidermis, makes up skin
 Palisade cell - Plant, for photosynthesis.
-Muscle cell - Animal, makes muscles for contracting
+Muscle cell - Animal, makes muscles for contracting Prokaryotic cell - Bacterial cell, no nucleus, smaller, no mitochondria/chloroplasts and has plasmids Plasmids - Small circular DNA circle in bacteria, each one distinct and give bacteria benefits such as antibiotic resistance Eukaryotic cell - Plant, animal and fungal cells, have a nucleus, are larger than prokaryotic Chromosomal DNA - In bacteria cells DNA is found as one circular chromosome, not a nucleus

 ```

 ### B4: The Heart and circulatory system